 Zen Bound is a relaxed puzzle game which revolves around covering wooden figures with paint by wrapping a rope around them.
 The gameplay concerns covering the largest portion of each wooden figure as efficiently as possible.

-You rotate a wooden shape by pinching and twisting it with your fingers on the multi-touch display.
-The rope always hangs down on the screen and is controlled by the accelerometer
+Players must rotate a wooden shape by pinching and twisting it with their fingers on the multi-touch display.
+The rope always hangs down on the screen and is controlled by the accelerometer.

 The critical response for Zen Bound was almost entirely positive.
 It received a 9.5 from IGN's Levi Buchanan and was highlighted by many sites as one of the best iPhone Apps of 2009.
 Zen Bound is often praised for making better use of the iPhone than the majority of the games on the platform.

 Due to the game's critical success and high number of sales in the App Store, Zen Bound 2 has since been announced for the iPad.